Yaya-Cout/Nwagyu/src/reference/tutorial/6-game-over.md

 ### Collision checking

 Now we have the collision detection, we need to use it.
-As we also need handle the game over screen, I prefer doing the magic in the `main.c`.
+As we also need to handle the game over screen, I prefer doing the magic in the `main.c`.

 I'm not an artist, so I'll just reuse our `error` function to draw the Game over screen.

-The `main()` function will now contains the following code:
+The `main()` function will now contain the following code:

 ```c
 snake_element_t snake_location = get_snake_location();